 Read more about the proposed project below under Project Documents.

-The project is sponsored by the Farmers Irrigation District, with funding and technical support from the USDA Natural Resources Conservation Service and Farmers Conservation Alliance.
+The project is sponsored by the Farmers Irrigation District, with funding and technical support from the USDA Natural Resources Conservation Service in Oregon.

-Members of the public are invited to provide input to help guide planning efforts during a virtual scoping meeting on June 16, 2021 from 6 p.m. to 7 p.m.
-Due to COVID-19 public event restrictions, the meeting will be held virtually using Zoom.
-Participants will have an opportunity to learn more about the proposed irrigation improvements and submit their comments, ideas, and concerns.
-A recording of the meeting will be available afterwards on this webpage.
+Members of the public were invited to provide input to help guide planning efforts during a virtual scoping meeting on June 16, 2021 from 6 p.m. to 7 p.m.
+Due to COVID-19 public event restrictions, the meeting was held virtually using Zoom.
+Participants had an opportunity to learn more about the proposed irrigation improvements and submit their comments, ideas, and concerns.
+A recording of the meeting is available here.